Before2023/Screening-Gene-Combinations-for-Neuronal-Identification/README.md

 **The simple logic of iteration and screening gene combinations**

-For each neuron pair, one deletes candidate genes that are either expressed or not expressed at all and then the left candidate genes are able to identify these two neurons.
+For each neuron pair, one deletes candidate genes that are either expressed or not expressed at all and then the remaining candidate genes are capable of identifying these two neurons.
 Through setting parameter [***at_least_gene_n***]() in the script generate_gene_combinations.py, one can adjust at least the number of genes identifying each neuron pair.
 Note that when number of the genes is less than at_least_gene_n, no gene combinations will be obtained for that neuron pair.
 Gene combinations generated for each neuron pair are finally